2022 ČMKOS presidential election

-The 2022 election of the President of the Bohemian-Moravian Confederation of Trade Unions (ČMKOS) was held on 29 April 2022.
+The 2022 election of the President of the Czech-Moravian Confederation of Trade Unions (ČMKOS) was held on 29 April 2022.
 Josef Středula was reelected for his third term.

 Background

-The incumbent President Josef Středula leads Bohemian-Moravian Confederation of Trade Unions since 2014.
+The incumbent President Josef Středula leads Czech-Moravian Confederation of Trade Unions since 2014.
 He was reelected in 2018.
 He decided to run for his third term in 2022.

 Results

 Středula was the only candidate.
 173 delegates voted.
 Středula received 153 votes and thus was reelected.